Only recently emerging on our healing horizon,

 in “green” reserve troops (i.e., stem cells) who will evolve into the

-front-line combatants replacing those who have fallen from the attacks of
+front-line combatants replacing those who have fallen from the attacks

-and regeneration.
+for repair and regeneration.

 Laser